trevormcguire/fincheck/README.md

 1. Check digit algorithms for CUSIPs, ISINs, SEDOLs, and ABA numbers, as well as Luhn's algorithm
 2. Extraction methods for finding cusips, isins, sedols, and aba numbers within text
 3. Validation methods to check whether a string is a cusip, isin, sedol, or aba number
-4. Descriptive object classes for CUSIPs
+4. Descriptive object classes for CUSIPs and ISINs

 To install, simply use pip:
 ```